 One evening the energy in my dojo was exceptionally strong, so I asked my wife to come in to see if she could feel anything unusual.
 Kay entered and followed the energy source to the right side of the kamiza.
-With outstretched hands she traced the outline of an invisible "presence" standing in the corner.
+With outstretched hands, she traced the outline of an invisible "presence" standing in the corner.
 When she realized what she had done, Kay became spooked and rushed out of the room.

-Shortly afterward Sylvester our cat entered the room to make his nightly inspection of the dojo.
-Quan and I watched to see if the cat would be aware of the invisible spirit in the corner.
-Sylvester began his customary walk along the back wall, then abruptly veered off course and went to the spot where Kay had encountered the presence.
-He sat down and stared up at the presence for about a minute, after which he nonchalantly sauntered out of the room.
+Shortly afterwards, Sylvester our cat entered the room to make his nightly inspection of the dojo.
+Quan and I watched to see if the cat would be aware of the invisible man in the corner.
+Sylvester began his customary walk along the back wall, then abruptly veered off course and went to the spot where Kay had encountered the spirit.
+He sat down and stared up at the "presence" for about a minute, after which he stood up and nonchalantly sauntered out of the room.

-Later that evening, Kay commented that the "invisible man" stood about five feet tall, which happened to coincide with the height of the diminutive Shotokan karate master, Gichen Funakoshi, whose portrait graced the kamiza.
-I do assume that Master Funakoshi's spirit was in the dojo that night, but I believe the "presence" was associated with the spirit(s) that we contacted during an incredible Ouija Board séance shortly afterwards.
+Later that evening, Kay commented that the invisible man stood about five feet tall, which happened to coincide with the height of the diminutive Shotokan karate master, Gichen Funakoshi, whose portrait graced the kamiza.

+I do not know if Funakoshi's spirit was in the dojo that night, but I believe the "presence" was associated with the spirit(s) that we contacted during an incredible Ouija Board séance shortly afterwards.